apache/whimsy/README.md

-Apache Whimsy is a collection of useful organizational tools used by the ASF and Apache committers to access and manipulate data about Apache people, projects, and more.
-Whimsy is both an Apache PMC, this codebase, and the live deployed instance of https://whimsy.apache.org/.
+Apache Whimsy is a collection of useful organizational tools used by the ASF and Apache committers to access and manipulate data about Apache people, projects, and processes.
+Whimsy is both an [Apache PMC](https://whimsical.apache.org/), this codebase, and the live deployed instance of https://whimsy.apache.org/.

 The ASF's Whimsy instance hosts static content, repository checkouts/clones, CGI scripts, Rack